SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 >
 > 4.c.1 Proportion of teachers with the minimum required qualifications, by education level

+This target is interpreted to include research about
+* Improving teacher qualifications
+* International cooperation for teacher training in developing countries

 This query consists of x phrases.

 ##### Phrase 1: